• HOME

 • Development of partial repair techniques for deteriorated building structures in urban areas

-• Rescuing people from collapsed buildings in the event of a large-scale disaster.
+• Rescue of people from collapsed buildings in the event of a large-scale disaster

-Basic research for the realization of blasting technology with rapid and low environmental impact (vibration, noise, and flying debris)
+Basic research for the realization of new technologies for the safe use of explosives with low environmental impact (vibration, noise and flying debris)

-→ Elucidation of explosive explosion and destruction phenomena of explosives based on optical observation such as DIC (Digital Image Correlation) method and numerical simulation technology such as CFD
+→ Elucidation of explosion and destruction phenomena of explosives based on optical observation such as DIC (Digital Image Correlation)/BOS (Back Oriented Schlieren) method and numerical simulation technology such as CFD

 Mini-Blasting Application Examples

-To create an opening for rescuing rescuers from a collapsed building during a large-scale disaster, so that no flying debris is generated on the rescuer’s side.
+To create an opening for rescue team on a collapsed building during a large-scale disaster, so that no flying debris is generated on the rescuer’s side.

 Industrial Safety